aaliyahSHF/FLERD-mapping/README.md

 - Automatically determines the pasture from the tapped coordinates (which are determined via pixel).
 - Optional addition of notes for each location.
 - Alternating black cow and sheep silhouette pins :)
-- Most recent pin is highlighted.
+- Most recent pin is most opaque.
 - Full historical movement path is shown lightly.
 - Last 7 days are emphasized with a heavier path.
 - Edit mode lets you select an existing pin, drag it to a more accurate location, and save the change.
 - Existing pins can also have their date, time, and notes corrected.
 - Google Sheets can be used as the shared source of data.
 They are synced up.
 - Map -> Google Sheets: new pins and edited pins are written to the sheet, with x,y axis coordinates
 - Google Sheets -> Map: the website polls the sheet every 15 seconds and reflects spreadsheet edits.
-Also places a pin in the middle of the pasture (can come back to readjust later)
+Also places a pin in the middle of the pasture logged in sheet (one can come back to readjust later)
 - Stable IDs prevent moving an existing pin from creating a duplicate row.
 - Local CSV fallback is included for development/offline-ish use.
 - Desktop/mobile layout.